craftercms/docs/source/reference/modules/studio/configuration/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Dependency Resolver Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Crafter Studio extracts and tracks dependencies between content items to assist authors with publishing, workflow and core content operations like copy and delete.
+Crafter Studio extracts and tracks dependencies between content items to assist authors with publishing, workflow, and core content operations like copy and delete.
 Learn more about configuring the dependency resolver in the article :ref:`dependency-resolver-config`.

 |hr|